 Are you looking to sell your home?
 Before you list it, you should take a quick look around to see what updates would help your house fly off the market.
-Every homeowner dreams of one day selling their property above list price and with minimal effort.
+Every homeowner dreams of one day selling their property above the list price and with minimal effort.
 While there’s not a magic button, there are a few home features that every buyer is dreaming about.

 1. Curb Appeal

 First impressions are lasting impressions, which is why curb appeal matters so much to buyers.
 Good curb appeal will catch a viewer’s eye and help them to picture themselves living in the home.
 You’ll want your property to have an impact and encourage them to walk inside.

 If you’re on a budget, prioritize general cleaning and maintenance of the yard, bushes, and trees.
 Lay down mulch and plant some flowers for a pop of color.
 This update should cost you less than $1000 and can have a massive impact on a buyer’s perception of the property.
 If you have a larger budget, you should consider updating the home’s exterior.